-As early as the 16th century, women engaged in political life and served as local governors, often because men were engaged in battle during Ukraine's years of foreign occupation (see p.
-6-11 of History and Myth).
-Later, during the Soviet era, auotas ensured women served at various levels of government.
+As early as the 16th century, women engaged in political life and served as local governors, often because men were engaged in battle during Ukraine's years of foreign occupation (see History and Myth).
+Later, during the Soviet era, quotas ensured women served at various levels of government.
 For example, women routinely made up more than 30% of the national legislature and nearly half of the members on some local councils.

 Today, women play a less prominent role in politics.
+With

-With independence, the quota system ended and, as of early 2024, just 20% of national parliament members were female, compared to almost 29% in the US Congress.
-While many women serve as civil servants, they become significantly less represented at higher levels of government management. and Yulia Tymoshenko, Prime Minister from 2007-2010 is а prominent exception.
-Other politically active women include members the of Femen, a Ukrainian feminist activist group started in 2008 that gained notoriety across Europe for its protests of human trafficking.
+independence, the quota system ended and, as of early 2025, just 21% of national parliament members were female. compared to almost 28% in the US Congress.
+While many women serve as civil servants. thev become significantly less represented higher at levels of government and management.
+Yulia Tymoshenko, Prime Minister from 2007-2010, is a prominent exception.
+Other politically active women include the members of Femen, a Ukrainian feminist activist group started in 2008 that gained notoriety across Europe for its protests of human trafficking.